Recording Studio Microphones: a Beginner’s Guide

 This condenser mic from Neumann is very expensive, but it’s difficult to beat for vocals.
 Image by Simon Kühn from Pixabay

 Both types of microphones need electricity to function, which is provided by a microphone preamp.
-But condenser microphones need special power—47 continuous volts of what’s called “phantom power”.
+But condenser microphones need specialphantom power” to function.

-Dynamic microphones are tougher than condensers and more concerned with volume than quality.
+Dynamic microphones are usually a bit tougher than condensers and more concerned with volume than quality.
 They’re great for loud sources like drums, horns, and guitar amps.

 Diaphragm sizes